salmaanahmed/SASlider/README.md

 Pull requests are welcome!
 The best contributions will consist of substitutions or configurations for classes/methods known to block the main thread during a typical app lifecycle.

-I would love to know if you are using SAExpandableButton in your app, send an email to [Salmaan Ahmed](mailto:salmaan.ahmed@hotmail.com)
+I would love to know if you are using SASlider in your app, send an email to [Salmaan Ahmed](mailto:salmaan.ahmed@hotmail.com)